Streptomyces: Antibacterials

 Clavulanic acid (from S. clavuligerus) is a drug used in combination with some antibiotics (like amoxicillin) to block and/or weaken some bacterial-resistance mechanisms by irreversible beta-lactamase inhibition.

 Novel antiinfectives currently being developed include Guadinomine (from Streptomyces sp.
 K01-0509), a compound that blocks the Type III secretion system of Gram-negative bacteria.

 Antiparasitic drugs

 S. avermitilis is responsible for the production of one of the most widely employed drugs against nematode and arthropod infestations, avermectin, and thus its derivatives including ivermectin.

 Other

 Less commonly, streptomycetes produce compounds used in other medical treatments: migrastatin (from S. platensis) and bleomycin (from S. verticillus) are antineoplastic (anticancer) drugs; boromycin (from S. antibioticus) exhibits antiviral activity against the HIV-1 strain of HIV, as well as antibacterial activity.
 Staurosporine (from S. staurosporeus) also has a range of activities from antifungal to antineoplastic (via the inhibition of protein kinases).

 S. hygroscopicus and S. viridochromogenes produce the natural herbicide bialaphos.

-Saptomycins are chemical compounds isolated from Streptomyces.
+Saptomycins and Legonmycins are chemical compounds isolated from Streptomyces.